How Can I Make Such a Bold Claim When I Don't Even Know You?

 - There is only one way an individual can meaningfully be said to have a personal relationship with a deceased person.

-- The "personal relationship" you have is fundamentally a relationship you have with yourself.
+- The "personal relationship" you have with a deceased person is fundamentally a relationship you have with yourself.

 The Historical Jesus

 I admit that the existence of a historical Jesus is not particularly relevant in terms of evaluating your claim that you have a personal relationship with him.
-I've included this one only to remind you that there are two very serious problems with the claim that a historical Jesus existed.
+I've included this one only to remind you that there are a few problems with the claim that a historical Jesus existed.
 First, there is little evidence to suggest that any such person ever lived.
-Second, and this is far more important, none of the evidence that should be there if such a person lived when and where he is claimed to have lived in the Christian bible is present.
+Second, and this is far more important, much of the evidence that should be there if such a person lived when and where he is claimed to have lived in the Christian bible is present.
 That is, if such an individual has lived and had done many of the things Jesus was described as doing, it would have been reflected in contemporaneous records like other important events; it was not.
 Third, and most important of all, any historical figure that may have existed and formed the basis of the Jesus character is long dead.

 One Cannot Have a Relationship With a Dead Person